 With powdery mildew, some natural remedies have been tried and tested.
 To combat this mold, add two teaspoons of cider vinegar to one liter of water and spray it over your plants.
 This should do the trick.
 Another method is to mix 60% milk and 40% water and spray them on them, which should also work some magic.

-Overall, mold is a nasty, plant-killing culprit that has to be stopped, though luckily, there are plenty of ways to get rid of it before it damages your plants too much.
+Overall, powdery mildew is a nasty, plant-killing culprit that has to be stopped, though luckily, there are plenty of ways to get rid of it before it damages your plants too much.
 Preventative measures are the best course of action to take, but it is nice to know that more can be done if conditions worsen.